groue/GRMustache/Guides/sample_code/number_formatting.md

     }

     /**
-     * If our number formatter stack is empty, we can not format anything: let's
-     * return.
-     */
-    if (self.templateNumberFormatterStack.count == 0)
-    {
-        return;
-    }

-    /**
-     * There we are: invocation's return value is a NSNumber, and our
+     * There we are: invocation's return value is a NSNumber.
-     * templateNumberFormatterStack is not empty.
      *
-     * Let's use the top NSNumberFormatter to format this number, and set the
+     * Let's set the invocation's returnValue to a formatter number: this string
-     * invocation's returnValue: this is the object that will be rendered.
+     * is the object that will be rendered.
      */
     if ([invocation.returnValue isKindOfClass:[NSNumber class]])
     {
-        NSNumberFormatter *numberFormatter = self.templateNumberFormatterStack.lastObject;
         NSNumber *number = invocation.returnValue;
-        invocation.returnValue = [numberFormatter stringFromNumber:number];
+        invocation.returnValue = [self stringFromNumber:number];
     }
-}

-/**
- * This method is called right after the template has rendered a tag.
- */
-- (void)template:(GRMustacheTemplate *)template didInterpretReturnValueOfInvocation:(GRMustacheInvocation *)invocation as:(GRMustacheInterpretation)interpretation
-{
-    /**
-     * Make sure we dequeue NSNumberFormatters when we leave their scope.
-     */
-    if ([invocation.returnValue isKindOfClass:[NSNumberFormatter class]])
-    {
-        [self.templateNumberFormatterStack removeLastObject];
-    }
-}

-/**
- * This method is called right after the template has finished rendering.
- */
-- (void)templateDidRender:(GRMustacheTemplate *)template
-{
-    /**
-     * Final cleanup: release the stack created in templateWillRender:
-     */
-    self.templateNumberFormatterStack = nil;
 }
 @end
 ```